EdgarLozano185519/100-Days-of-Python/r1-log.md

 The first project is a simple program to tell you how many articles are on Wikipedia.

 The second project is a simple Cookie Clicker player.
 It will click cookie generator for you indefinitely.
+### R1D46
+Today I worked on an application to scrape LinkedIn using Selenium.
+This was an exercise to automate job search.

+I didn't really want to apply for jobs at the moment, so the purpose of this program was just to find potential companies at which I could apply in the future.
+I generated a search filter for Python Developer jobs.

+All one needs to do is enter their credentials into the appropriate constants in the Python file, and watch the program look for a few companies that might offer Python jobs.
+You could potentially use other search filters, provided they are generated on the LinkedIn website first.
+This shows much potential for automation.
+And I could certainly extend it to auto-apply to jobs for me.